perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Use of offensive techniques like password cracking and jailbreaking

 #### Operating Modes of iOS Devices
+- **Normal Mode**
+	- When iPhone switched on, boots in the OS
+	- In normal mode, user can perform all regular activities
+	- **3 steps in the boot process:**
+		- Low-level bootloader
+		- iBook
+		- iOS kernel
+- **Recovery Mode**
+	- Device enters into recovery mode if normal boot process failed to load or verify

 ---
 ## Table Summaries